johnkerl/miller/go/src/miller/dsl/cst/README.md

 ## Notes

-Go is a strongly typed languages, but the AST is polymorphic.
+Go is a strongly typed language, but the AST is polymorphic.
 This results in if/else or switch statemens as an AST is walked.

 Also, when we modify code, there can be changes in the [BNF grammar](https://github.com/johnkerl/miller/blob/master/go/src/miller/parsing/mlr.bnf) not yet reflected in the [AST](https://github.com/johnkerl/miller/blob/master/go/src/miller/dsl/ast.go).
 Likewise, there can be AST changes not yet reflected here.
 (Example: you are partway through adding a new binary operator to the grammar.)